maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

 This is a radical departure from _one workspace for many tasks_, which is the default for local development.

-With Gitpod's approach you can be wasteful with workspaces.
-For every issue you work on and every pull request you review, you create a new fresh cloud workspace.
+With Gitpod's approach, you can be wasteful with workspaces.
+For every issue, you work on and every pull request you review, you create a new fresh cloud workspace.
 The technical prerequisite is that you can configure your workspace as code and add the configuration to your repository.
 This is done with a [`.gitpod.yml`](https://www.gitpod.io/docs/configure) file, which contains